jclark1913/jclark1913/README.md

 Some projects I'm proud of:
 - 💻 [Syria Daily Brief](https://github.com/jclark1913/SyriaDailyBrief): An AI-powered full stack data collector and aggregator for Arabic-language media
 - 🔎 [Wayback Google Analytics](https://github.com/Bellingcat/wayback-google-analytics): An OSINT tool for uncovering connections between seemingly disparate websites using historic Google Analytics data.
+You can also read my article about using it to [uncover disinformation networks](https://www.bellingcat.com/resources/2024/01/09/using-the-wayback-machine-and-google-analytics-to-uncover-disinformation-networks/) for Bellingcat.

 I've also built some full stack web apps using React, Express, Flask and other technologies:
 - 🐦 [SillyBird](https://github.com/jclark1913/warbler): A social media app built in Flask and Postgres, but with less disinfo than the other bird website.
 [Live demo](https://sillybird.justinclark.bio)